vlab-research/client-cursor-stream/README.md

   const res = await pool.query(query, [time, email, lim]) const fin = res.rows.slice(-1)[0]

-  if (!fin) return cursorResult(null, null)
+  // return a cursorResult called with (null, null) when done if (!fin) return cursorResult(null, null)

+  // return a cursorResult with the results and the new "limit",
-  return cursorResult(res.rows, fin['timestamp'])
+  // the key for pagination, when there are some results return cursorResult(res.rows, fin['timestamp'])
 }

 const pool = Pool()

+// ClientCursorStream is initialized with:
+// 1. a function that takes (lim, time) and returns a cursorResult
-const fn = (lim, time) => responsesQuery(pool, email, survey, time, lim) const stream = new ClientCursorStream(fn, new Date('1970-01-01'))
+// 2. the first limit (the minimum value of the key on which you paginate) const fn = (lim, time) => responsesQuery(pool, email, survey, time, lim) const stream = new ClientCursorStream(fn, new Date('1970-01-01'))